ranyitz/code-migrate/README.md

 * Even though nothing written on the first part, all fs operation are written the a virtual file system which make sure that tasks that dependent on each other will work as expected.

-* migratejs creates a beautiful report of the changes sorted by tasks.
+* Code Migrate creates a beautiful report of the changes sorted by tasks.

 * There is a testkit that helps with the process of writing the migration.
 You can define your `__before__` and `__after__` directories and use TDD in order to implement the migration.